 Producing high quality water

-Water from the Victorian Desalination Project will complement the high quality of Melbourne's catchment supplies.
-Our protected catchments provide some of the best water in the world.
+Water from the Victorian Desalination Project complements the high quality of Melbourne's catchment supplies, which provide some of the best water in the world.

-The water quality standards were developed by the water authorities to complement the high quality of water that Melbourne consumers receive.
+The project's water quality standards were developed by the water authorities to complement the high quality of water that Melbourne consumers already receive.

 As well as the specifications to ensure desalinated water meets Melbourne's needs, the water also meets the requirements of:

 - Victorian Safe Drinking Water Act